How much is your case worth?Get a free case evaluation

 In many cases, those injured or killed as a result of the dangers of drag racing illegally are bystanders who have been involved in the incident at no fault of their own.
 If you or a loved one have been injured due to the negligence of a driver in a street race accident, Avrek Law may be able to help.

 The skilled attorneys at Avrek Law have more than 50 years of combined experience successfully resolving cases for personal injury clients.
-With more than $1 billion recovered in over 10,000,000 cases across the states of California, Arizona, and Nevada, we’re here to help.
+With more than $1 Billion recovered in over 25,000 cases, we’re here to help.
 Contact us today for a free personal injury evaluation – our team is here to help!